 3. Central Mountains

-The Central Mountains with over 4000 meters of height are located on the border of the Lut Desert and Dasht-e Kavir.
+The Central Mountains with over 4000 meters of height are located on the border of the Iran deserts, Lut Desert and Dasht-e Kavir.
 There are pristine altitudes in central Iran.
 Some of them are connected to the Alborz or the Zagros mountain ranges.
 They can mainly be categorized into Qahrud and Banan Mountains.
 Qahrud, which is longer and higher, starts from Kashan and the southern part of Tehran and stretches to Kerman.
 Banan is the continuation of the former one to Makran area in Sistan and Baluchestan Province.
 Mount Shir Kuh with 4075 meters above the sea level is in this area near the city of Yazd.